L O A D I N G

 Implementing strategic placement of rugs and mats can also help protect high-traffic areas.
 Following these maintenance tips for basement flooring makes sure that your basement finish remains durable and visually appealing.

 Also, don’t let all the debris from construction sit too long.
-Sweep and mop regularly with products suited for your flooring type.
+Sweep and mop regularly with products suited for your flooring type to maintain a clean and safe environment.

 What to Consider for Basement Ceiling Installation?